Electronic Access Services

 Residential Hall Technical Support

-If you reside in a residence hall and are experiencing issues with an electronic door reader please contact Housing and Residence Life.
+If you reside in a residence hall and are experiencing issues with an electronic door reader please either contact Housing and Residence Life or speak with your Residence Hall Advisor.
 If this is an emergency contact the Virginia Tech Police Department at 540-231-6411.

 Information for University Departments